IELTS Marking Scheme & Band Chart

 How is the IELTS Reading Test marked?

-You will answer 40 questions on the Reading test.
+You will answer 40 questions on the IELTS Reading test.
 Multiple choice, True/False/Not Given, matching, and sentence completion are among the question types used.
 Because your responses are either correct or incorrect, the marking differs from the Speaking and Writing assessments.
 Each correct answer will earn you one mark, with the overall number of marks determining your band score.

 IELTS Academic Reading Marking Scheme: